awsdocs/aws-app-mesh-user-guide/doc_source/virtual_gateways.md

 **Note**
 The `connectionPool` and `connectionPool`portMapping protocols must be the same\.
 If your listener protocol is `grpc` or `http2`, specify `maxRequests` only\.
 If your listener protocol is `http`, you can specify both `maxConnections` and `maxPendingRequests`\.
       + For **Maximum connections**, specify the maximum number of outbound connections\.
-      + For **Maximum requests**, specify maximum number of parallel requests that can be established with the Virtual Gateway Envoy\.
       + \(Optional\) For **Maximum pending requests**, specify the number of overflowing requests after **Maximum connections** that an Envoy queues\.
 The default value is `2147483647`\.

    1. \(Optional\) If you want to configure a health check for your listener, then select **Enable health check**\.